 Distance: 3.2 miles

-This easy hike is perfect for late fall and winter as it’s exposed and snakes through the desert below the colorful Rainbow Mountain.
-Since this is a loop trail, you can hike it in both directions.
+One of the most popular easy hikes in Red Rock Canyon, Rainbow Mountain Loop Trail is perfect for late fall and winter as it’s exposed and snakes through the desert below the colorful Rainbow Mountain.
+Since this is a loop, you can hike it in both directions.

 9. Lost Creek Canyon